SpencerFreese/TAGS_Job_Search/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+This project relies on a third-party job listings API.
+The API key used during development had a limited request quota and may no longer return live job listings once the quota has been exhausted.
+To fetch live job listings, you will need to obtain your own API key and configure it in the project's environment variables.
 ## Learn More

 To learn more about Next.js, take a look at the following resources: